How to Open a Dispensary in Rhode Island (The 2022 Guide)

-If recreational marijuana is legalized this year, Newport City recently expressed a desire to have the authority to prohibit adult-use marijuana sales in the city.
+Newport City expressed a desire to have the authority to prohibit adult-use marijuana sales in the city.
 Meanwhile, Middletown is prepared to take steps to prevent marijuana dispensary sales.
 The Middletown Town Council would ban compassion centers and retail marijuana stores while allowing cultivation centers and testing providers in some areas of town.
 It will also enable caretakers and patients to grow cannabis.

 In this section, we’ll keep you up to date on all important changes in Rhode Island’s 39 municipalities, including their respective positions, limits, and outright prohibitions on recreational cannabis.